|

 of the process that the Galen recipe does not.
 No fragrance oils or synthetics come

 anywhere near this kyphi.
-The ingredients are
+Following

 of chopped raisins.